marcusoftnet/marcusoftnet.github.io/_posts/2007-12-10-weekend-report-part-2.md

 But finally thank you [Windcorp Brass Band](http://www.windcorpbrassband.se/) for a great weekend.
 I enjoyed every moment of it!
-I'll add some pictures from the weekend when i <span id="SPELLING_ERROR_3" class="blsp-spelling-corrected">remember my camera
+I'll add some pictures from the weekend when i remember my camera